svenlange/javasandbox/src/za/co/svenlange/kata/bankocr/README.md

 Some gotchas to avoid:

- - be very careful to read the definition of checksum correctly.
+* Be very careful to read the definition of checksum correctly.
 It is not a simple dot product, the digits are reversed from what you expect.
- - The spec does not list all the possible alternatives for valid digits when one pipe or underscore has been removed or added
+* The spec does not list all the possible alternatives for valid digits when one pipe or underscore has been removed or added
- - don't forget to try to work out what a ? should have been by adding or removing one pipe or underscore.
+* Don't forget to try to work out what a ? should have been by adding or removing one pipe or underscore.

 ## Suggested Test Cases